Datafly.js SDKOverview

 • Performance degradation — every vendor tag adds 10—100KB+ of JavaScript

-• Data loss — ad blockers and ITP block third-party cookies and scripts
+• Data loss — ad blockers and browser tracking restrictions block third-party cookies and scripts

 • Privacy risk — vendor scripts can access the full DOM and user data